 A number of municipalities within Ontario, such as Hamilton, Cambridge, Waterloo, etc. were reviewed to understand how other municipalities in Ontario are regulating food vehicles.
-Municipalities outside of Ontario such as Kamloops, British Columbia and Raleigh, North Carolina were also reviewed as they more specifically regulate food vehicles through their zoning by-laws.
+Municipalities outside of Ontario such as Kamloops, British Columbia and Raleigh, North Carolina were also reviewed as they more specifically regulate food vehicles through their zoning by-laws (see Attachment 1).